-So how do you choose the right white paint color for the exterior of your house?
+So how do you choose the right white exterior paint color for your house?
 There are so many whites to choose from, the decision can be overwhelming.

-Going with an off white or a white that has some creaminess to it, is the way to go.
+Going with an off-white or a white paint color that has some creaminess to it, is the way to go.
 It won’t be glaring to the eye, and it will give your house a softer more pleasing appearance.

 After poring over tons of pictures, here are my five favorite white exterior paint colors:

 Sample Before You Paint

 Before you invest money in gallons of paint, it’s extremely important that you sample several paint color options first.
 You can do it the old-fashioned way, which is time-consuming and messy.
 Or you can use Samplize to order large peel-and-stick paint samples with accurate color representation.